 Pribilsky is the author of La Chulla Vida: Gender, Migration, and the Family in Andean Ecaudor and New York City.

 Unlike on issues of gun reform, where as Hugh Gusterson points out in Making a Killing there was not much anthropological expertise, anthropologists have been directly studying immigration for many years.
-In 2011, the American Anthropological Association issued a General Statement on Immigration.

 To cite: Antrosio, Jason.
 2013.
-“Anthropologists Studying Immigration in the United States.”
+“Studying Immigration: Anthropology’s Contribution in the US.”
 Living Anthropologically website, https://www.livinganthropologically.com/anthropologists-studying-us-immigration/https://www.livinganthropologically.com/anthropologists-studying-us-immigration/.
 Originally posted 25 May 2013 on the Anthropology Report website, http://anthropologyreport.com/anthropologists-studying-immigration/.
-Revised 4 December 2017.
+Revised 15 June 2021.